GoogleCloudPlatform/terraform-google-enterprise-genai/examples/machine-learning-pipeline/README.md

   git push origin development
   ```

-  > **IMPORTANT**: Before deleting or destroying this example, ensure you remove the egress/ingress policies before, to prevent any inconsistencies.
+  > **DISCLAIMER**: Remember that before deleting or destroying the `machine-learning-pipeline` example, you must remove the egress/ingress policies related to the example, to prevent any inconsistencies.

 #### `non-production` environment